arewhyaeenn/COMP_150_LAB_5_ARRAYS_STRINGS/README.md

 Notice the difference between the regular expression in the program above (in the Java implementation) and the one to match phone numbers before it: all of the escapes `\` are doubled.
 This is because the regex is being processed twice: first as a `String` and then as a regular expression.
 In other words, the `String` literal `\\d{3}-\\d{3}-\\d{4}` results in a `String` storing the sequence of characters `\d{3}-\d{3}-\d{4}`, because the backslash character `\` is a metacharacter in `String`s, so it must be escaped to appear in a `String`.

-# TODO exercises regex in Java
+# TODO exercises regex in Java: phone number, sentence, email address, integer, float

 ## `ArrayList`

 The `ArrayList` class is essentially an array wrapped in an object with a bunch of extra methods and capabilities.
+Anything you can do with an `ArrayList` can also be done with arrays with enough determination, but the pile of extra functionality that the `ArrayList` class provides (and which you therefore don't need to code) can make many tasks much simpler, particularly of the size necessary for the array is unknown when it is constructed.
 You can find its documentation [here](https://docs.oracle.com/javase/8/docs/api/java/util/ArrayList.html).

 One of the most convenient differences between an `ArrayList` and an array is that `ArrayList`s are dynamically sized.
 This means that the number of elements they contain can be changed, and does not need to be specified during construction.